Akashrawat02/Blog/README.md

 Features

-✅ Display a list of blogs fetched from an API✅ View detailed blog posts✅ Like a blog post✅ Add comments to blog posts✅ Persist likes and comments using local storage✅ Responsive UI using CSS
+ Display a list of blogs fetched from an API View detailed blog posts  Like a blog post  Add comments to blog posts Persist likes and comments using local storage Responsive UI using CSS

 Technology Stack